TobyMars/Jcode/README.md

 # Jcode
-A intutive domain language, integrated with domainal frameworks.
+An intutive domain language, integrated with domainal frameworks.

 # Application